robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 TSV format
 ''''''''''

+TSV files can be edited in spreadsheet programs and, because the syntax is so simple, they are easy to generate programmatically.
+They are also pretty easy to edit using normal text editors and they work well in version control, but the `plain text format`_ is even better suited for these purposes.

 The TSV format can be used in Robot Framework's test data for all the same purposes as HTML.
 In a TSV file, all the data is in one large